 Matt, Shari, Nate and Phil in 2016

-Additional trees come from a top grower at higher elevations in Virginia and North Carolina, where Fraser Firs most commonly grow.
+Our trees originally came from the family farm in Almost Heaven - West Virginia, but as we've grown (and aged) they're currently primarily sourced from a top grower we've partnered with for over 20 years with farms at higher elevations in Virginia and North Carolina , where Fraser Firs grow best.
 The trees for Martha Stewart Living' December 2008 issue Christmas feature came from that grower and she is certainly known for being a selective customer.

 The Gallery offspring started helping with the trees as toddlers.
 Matt and Nathan have finished careers as Naval Officers (Matt is still a reservist) and moved on to the business world.
 One twin daughter is working in Seattle, WA, after serving in Azerbaijan in the Peace Corps and the other works in Winchester, VA.
-When able to fit it into their busy schedules, they return to help and visit with our long-time friends at the tree sales lots.
-And offspring of some long-time customers even work on occasion assisting current customers.
+When able to fit it into their busy schedules, they return to help and visit with our long-time friends at the tree lots.
+And offspring of some long-time customers even work with us now.

 We want to make sure you'll have a good experience with this important part of your family holiday.
 Live trees are a safer choice for your family according to HealthyChild.org They are also more environmentally friendly — remember, Christmas trees are planted and grown as a crop, so they get re-planted and help clean the air.
 After the holiday they get mulched (Alexandria City tree recycling program) and return to the environment in a natural way.
 Any spraying happens months earlier so the trees have been well washed with rain by the time they come to the tree lot.
 Made from petroleum-based chemicals (per Science20.com) artificial trees are also transported from the other side of the world.